-Four Tips on Getting a Head Start on Thanksgiving
+Four Tips for Getting a Head Start on Thanksgiving

 My husband and I haven't hosted Thanksgiving dinner at our house in a while, and that okay with me.
 It's not that I don't want people to come over, but it's nice not to have the stress of making sure everything goes right.
 Or having to make sure that the house is clean.
 Or paying a huge grocery bill.

-Let me start by saying that unless you're planning to buy a complete Thanksgiving dinner from Honey Baked Ham (yes, they sell turkey, and yes, this is what I'm doing this year ), you'll probably want to prep and there are some things you can do in advance to make Thanksgiving as calm as it can be with dozens of people crammed into your home.
+Let me start by saying that unless you're planning to buy a complete Thanksgiving dinner from Honey Baked Ham (yes, they sell turkey, and yes, this is what I did last year and it was a lifesaver), you'll probably want to prep and there are some things you can do in advance to make Thanksgiving as calm as it can be with dozens of people crammed into your home.

 If you haven't bought your turkey yet (you're running out of time to get a fresh one), call the grocery store and tell them what size turkey you want (or if you're not sure, tell them how many people you'll be feeding and they'll suggest a bird size), and ask the store to set the turkey aside for you.
 Tell them what day and time you'll be in to pick it up.
 Doing this means you won't be fighting with the other last minute turkey buyers and you'll end up with enough turkey to feed all your people.